Exterior view of a suburban home with a well-manicured lawn and blue sky.

 1. Build A Better Budget

-Note how much you spend on necessities like rent, student loan payments, groceries and utilities.
+• Factor in Recurring Payments: Calculate your monthly expenses including necessities like rent, student loan payments, groceries and utilities.
 Then consider how much you spend each month in nonessentials like entertainment, restaurants, etc. A budgeting app can help you automate this process if you’d like to avoid calculating your expenses yourself.
-If it all still seems overwhelming, enlisting the help of a financial advisor can help you get a better idea of what your budget should look like.

 2. Consider Downsizing

 One fast way to save more money toward a down payment is downsizing.
 Downsizing is the process of reducing your expenses and living below your means while you save.
-When you downsize, you essentially practice minimalism by only spending money on the things you need.
+When you downsize, you essentially practice minimalism by focusing on the things you need.
 You only spend money on necessary expenses and divert the extra money into a savings account.

 3. Reduce Expenses Or Cut Out A Bad Habit